Politburo of the Communist Party of Vietnam

-The Political Bureau (Politburo) of the Communist Party of Vietnam Central Committee is the highest body of the Communist Party of Vietnam (CPV) in between gatherings of the National Congress and of the plenary sessions Central Committee.
+The Political Bureau (Politburo) of the Communist Party of Vietnam Central Committee is the highest body of the Communist Party of Vietnam (CPV) in between gatherings of the National Congress and of the plenary sessions of the Central Committee.
 According to Party rules, the Politburo directs the general orientation of the government, and by that, it has dominant power in the politics of Vietnam.

-The members of the Politburo are elected and given a ranking by the Central Committee in the immediate aftermath of a National Party Congress.
-The current Politburo (13th term) was elected by the 1st Plenary Session of the 13th Central Committee in the aftermath of the 13th National Congress and consists of 15 members.
+The members of the Politburo are elected and given a ranking by the Central Committee in the aftermath of a National Party Congress.
+The 14th Politburo was elected by the 1st Plenary Session of the 14th Central Committee in the aftermath of the 14th National Congress and consists of 19 members.
 The first-ranked member is General Secretary of the Central Committee.

 Duties and responsibilities

 The Politburo is a subunit of the Central Committee, the supreme organ on party affairs.
 The members of the Central Committee, when the Party Congress has ended, freely elects the composition of the Politburo.
 The number of Politburo members is also decided by the Central Committee membership.
 Until 1990, there were two different forms of Politburo membership: full and alternate.
-When the Secretariat was abolished in 1996, a short-lived Politburo Standing Committee (also known as the Politburo Standing Board) was established.
-Unlike the Secretariat, the Politburo Standing Committee was appointed by the Politburo and not the Central Committee (although the two bodies had nearly-identical functions).
+When the Secretariat was abolished in 1996, a Politburo Standing Committee (also known as the Politburo Standing Board) was established.
+Unlike the Secretariat, the Politburo Standing Committee was appointed by the Politburo and not the Central Committee.
 The Politburo Standing Committee was abolished in 2001 at the 9th National Congress, and the Secretariat was reestablished.
 Elected members are given rankings in an order of precedence.

-The Politburo is the leading organ on Party affairs; the Central Committee convenes only twice a year, but the Politburo can implement policies which has been approved by either the previous Party Congress or the Central Committee.
+The Politburo is the leading organ on Party affairs; the Central Committee convenes twice a year, and the Politburo can implement policies which has been approved by either the previous Party Congress or the Central Committee.
 It is the duty of the Politburo to ensure that resolutions of the Party Congress and the Central Committee are implemented nationally.
-It is also responsible for matters related to organisation and personnel, and has the right to prepare (and even convene) a Central Committee plenary session.
+It is also responsible for matters related to organisation and personnel, and has the right to prepare (and convene) a Central Committee plenary session.
 The Politburo can be overruled by the Central Committee, as happened in 2001 when the Politburo voted in favour of retaining Lê Khả Phiêu as General Secretary; the Central Committee responded by overturning the Politburo decision, dismissed Lê from active politics altogether, and forced the Central Committee to elect a new General Secretary after the 9th National Congress.